Daniel's

 Because the foolishness of God is wiser than men, and the weakness of God is stronger than men...

-...but God has chosen the foolish things of the world to shame the wise, and God has chosen the weak things of the world to shame the things which are strong,
+...but God has chosen the foolish things of the world to shame the wise, and God has chosen the weak things of the world to shame the things which are strong, and the base things of the world and the despised God has chosen, the things that are not, so that He may nullify the things that are...

-All during his reign, Nebuchadnezzar had been subjected to a court full of fools and probably, more often than not, had been served up a crock full of their baloney!
-But now a young man stood before him the like of which he had never seen or heard before ... a young, truthful and humble man of God.
+All during his reign, Nebuchadnezzar had been subjected to a court full of fools and probably, more often than not, had often been served up a crock full of their baloney!
+But now a young man stood before him the likes of which he had never seen or heard before ... a young, truthful, and humble man of God.
 What an impression Daniel's straight-forward words and wisdom must have made.
-Surely they must have made Nebuchadnezzar catch his breath.
-Daniel had his facts straight, his own standing before God straight and his spiritual head screwed on right.
+Surely, they must have made Nebuchadnezzar catch his breath.
+Daniel had his facts straight, his own standing before God straight, and his spiritual head screwed on right.
 There is a God in Heaven who reveals mysteries, he replied to Nebuchadnezzar.
 He has made known to King Nebuchadnezzar what will take place in the latter days.
 It was not given to me because I am wiser than any other man.
 God gave it to me because he wants you to know what will take place in the future

 2:31-36